Oil Theft: PANDEF Demands Probe of Vessel Allegedly Destroyed by Security Operatives

 On the recent flood disaster across the country, PANDEF expressed great concern over the level of destruction reported, especially since more than 600 people have so far lost their lives in the ravaging floods.

-The Forum called on President Muhammadu Buhari to visit Bayelsa, Delta and Rivers States, to access the level of damage and destruction, as is normally done, all over the world.
+The Forum called on President Muhammadu Buhari to visit Bayelsa, Delta and Rivers States, to assess the level of damage and destruction, as is normally done, all over the world.

 It also called on the relevant agencies of the federal government as well as the international and indigenous oil companies, other corporate bodies and well-meaning individuals to come to the immediate aid of states affected by the flood, in the Niger Delta, to ameliorate their suffering.